QUB-Simpson-lab/fastq_subsetter/README.md

 ```

 This command will subsample the input FASTQ files, generating multiple subsampled versions with read counts ranging from `100`_start_ to `1000` _stop_ (inclusive), incrementing by `100` _step_ in between.
 The resulting files will be stored in the `output_fastq` directory

+## Subsampling with Ratios
+When using the `--ratio` option, the tool will instead process each file to achieve a fractional value of the original number of reads.
+Users can specify this as either a decimal fraction or as an integer that will be converted into a fraction.
+For example:

+Inputting 4 will yield 1/4, equivalent to 0.25.
+Inputting 16 will yield 1/16, equivalent to 0.0625.